-As of January 1, 2005, each director who is not a salaried employee of the Corporation or any of its subsidiaries is entitled to be paid an annual fee of \$15,750 per annum for such individual's services as a director.
+As of January 1, 2006, each director who is not a salaried employee of the Corporation or any of its subsidiaries is entitled to be paid an annual fee of \$15,750 per annum for such individual's services as a director.
 The directors are also entitled to a fee of \$900 for each meeting attended in person of the Board of Directors or of any standing committee and \$450 for each such meeting attended by telephone.
-In respect of the financial year ended December 31, 2005, on an annual basis, aggregate cash compensation paid to all directors was \$144,900.
+In respect of the financial year ended December 31, 2006, on an annual basis, aggregate cash compensation paid to all directors was \$144,450.
 The remuneration described above is paid quarterly in arrears.
 Directors are also entitled to reimbursement of their expenses incurred in attending meetings.
 In addition, directors that have served in such capacity for more than five years are entitled, upon their resignation, to receive a lump sum payment equal to the annual amount then payable to each director for service as a director.

-The Board of Directors of the Corporation approved a directors stock plan on December 15, 1995 to be effective on January 1, 1996 (the "Directors Stock Plan") which is intended to encourage stock ownership by, and to provide effective incentives for, the directors of the Corporation to promote the success and business of the Corporation and to reward such directors in relation to the long-term performance and growth of the Corporation.
-In May 2004, the shareholders of the Corporation approved an amendment to increase the number of shares issuable pursuant to the Directors Stock Plan by 100,000.
-Currently, the total number of Common Shares available to be issued pursuant to the Directors Stock Plan is 73,990 (being less than 1% of the Corporation's outstanding Common Shares) and the only recipients of shares under the Directors Stock Plan are directors who would otherwise be entitled to director's fees of the Corporation.
+The Board of Directors approved a directors stock plan on December 15, 1995 to be effective on January 1, 1996 (the "Directors Stock Plan") which is intended to encourage stock ownership by, and to provide effective incentives for, the directors of the Corporation to promote the success and business of the Corporation and to reward such directors in relation to the long-term performance and growth of the Corporation.
+Currently, the total number of Common Shares available to be issued pursuant to the Directors Stock Plan is 51,726 (being less than 1% of the Corporation's outstanding Common Shares) and the only recipients of shares under the Directors Stock Plan are directors who would otherwise be entitled to director's fees of the Corporation.
 The issuance of Common Shares represents payment of 50% of the annual fees of directors to be paid each year by the Corporation.
 The Board of Directors of the Corporation may amend or cancel the Directors Stock Plan, subject to regulatory approvals in the case of any amendments.
-The number of Common Shares to be issued each year will be based on the weighted average trading prices of the Common Shares of the Corporation on the first two trading days of the calendar year in which the entitlement is earned.
+The number of Common Shares to be issued each year is based on the weighted average trading prices of the Common Shares of the Corporation on the first two trading days of the calendar year in which the entitlement is earned.

-The Corporation issued 23,080 Common Shares (being less than 1% of the Corporation's outstanding Common Shares) under the Directors Stock Plan at a price of \$2.73 per Common Share in respect of \$63,000 of fees otherwise payable to participating directors in respect of the financial year ended December 31, 2005.
+The Corporation issued 22,264 Common Shares (being less than 1% of the Corporation's outstanding Common Shares) under the Directors Stock Plan at a price of \$2.83 per Common Share in respect of \$63,000 of fees otherwise payable to participating directors in respect of the financial year ended December 31, 2006.